tr6/Shmup-game/README.md

 Graphics files are to be placed in the same directory as the source code.

-Xpadder was used for controller support with an Xbox 360 controller but neither are necessary.
+There is no controller support but a program like JoyToKey or AniMicro can be used to map buttons to keyboard keys.

 Keyboard controls are displayed on the title screen.